 Once you've received a self-tape audition, simply click on the applicant to view their audition video or audio submission.

-For live in-person and virtual auditions, switch from the default Grid View to the special Schedule View to for a cleaner overview of your schedule, access to your virtual-audition conference rooms, and advanced scheduling options:
+For live in-person and virtual auditions, switch from the default Grid View to the special Schedule View for a cleaner overview of your schedule, access to your virtual-audition conference rooms, and advanced scheduling options:

 Note: Applicants are automatically notified when you send them an audition request or a direct message.
-However, any decisions you make to mark an application as a Yes, No, Archived, or Hire & Pay will not trigger any alerts to the applicants; your decisions are private, as are your notes.
+However, any decisions you make to mark an application as a Yes, No, Archived, or Hire will not trigger any alerts to the applicants; your decisions are private, as are your notes.

 Once applicants have applied to your job or casting call, you can quickly choose your favorites to audition.
 This can take the form of a self-tape audition request or a live (virtual or in-person) audition.